-- Temp and other (will explain that later)
+- Temp and other (will explain later)

-If you were to create quick mixes and bounce them to Video QuickTime files for your collaborator to listen to, you may mix the music to the dialog too hot; in which case you may get notes to rewrite the cue, because for some reason “it was too loud” or “something wasn’t right.”
+If you were to create quick mixes and bounce them to video QuickTime files for your collaborator to listen to, sometimes the music in relation to the dialog appears too “hot.”
+In this case, you may get notes to rewrite the cue because for some reason “it was too loud” or “something wasn’t right.”

-iPad isolation and fader controls for each track or set of tracks:
+Here are my iPad isolation and fader controls for each track or set of tracks:

-- Mix (Anything that is my music)
+- Mix (anything that is my music)

 - Dialog and SFX (which we call “DX”)